 - Using a pastry cutter (two forks or a food processor), cut in the butter into the flour mixture until the butter becomes the size of peas.

 - Once you have added your cold butter to the dry ingredients, place your bowl in the freezer for 5 minutes.

-- Now in a medium bowl combine wet ingredients (your egg, vanilla, 2 tbsp of milk and yogurt) and mix well
+- Now in a medium bowl combine wet ingredients (your egg, vanilla, 2 tablespoon of milk and yogurt) and mix well

 - Remove your bowl of dry ingredients from the freezer and stir the wet ingredients into dry ingredients until just combined(don't over mix).
 It will not look like a uniform dough at this point.
 If you can take a handful of the dough and squeeze it together and it stays in a clump, then you are ready to turn it out of the bowl for kneading.
 If it does not stay together, then add a tablespoon of milk at a time until it does.

 - Now take your dough and turn it out on to a lightly floured surface.
 Pull it all together into a ball.
 It will be shaggy.

 - Gently knead 3-4 times then pat it into a square shape about ½ inch thick.
 Now take one side of your square and fold it in towards the middle (like folding a business letter.)
 Do the same with the other side of your square so that both sides of your square have been folded in to the center.